awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 1. This procedure assumes that you have an existing cluster named `my-cluster` in the `us-west-2` Region\.
 For a different existing cluster, change the values\.
 If you don't have an existing cluster then you must first [create a cluster](create-cluster.md)\.

-   Create a file with the following contents\.
-Replace the `<example values>` \(including `<>`\) with your own values\.
-If you change `1.18`, then it can only be changed to `1.15` or later\.
+   Create a file named *windows\-cluster\.yaml* with the following contents\.
+Replace the *`example values`* with your own values\.
+If you change *`1.18`*, then it can only be changed to `1.15` or later\.
 If you want to deploy on Arm instances, then replace `m5.large` with an Arm instance type\.
 If specifying an Arm Amazon EC2 instance type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
 If you want to deploy using a custom AMI, then see [Building Bottlerocket](https://github.com/bottlerocket-os/bottlerocket/blob/develop/BUILDING.md) on GitHub and [Custom AMI support](https://eksctl.io/usage/custom-ami-support/) in the `eksctl` documentation\.
 If you want to deploy a managed node group then you must deploy a custom AMI using a launch template\.
 For more information, see [Launch template support](launch-templates.md)\.

    For more information about using a [config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) with `eksctl`, the [config file schema](https://eksctl.io/usage/schema/), and [config file samples](https://github.com/weaveworks/eksctl/tree/master/examples), see the `eksctl` documentation\.